-- I. Issue and Timeline Information - A. Issuing Office: This Solicitation is offered by the Colorado Department of Public Health and Environment's Hazardous Materials and Waste Management Division (HMWMD).
-HMWMD will be the point of contact regarding this solicitation for projects. - B. Invitation to submit proposals: The State of Colorado and USFWS are posting this Solicitation so that Offerors interested may submit a proposal for improving and restoring natural resources and related services in accordance with this solicitation.
-Please read and be aware of the administrative information included in this document. - C. Any eligible party wishing to submit a proposal under this Solicitation must submit a registration form by February 15, 2024, prior to the Mandatory Offerors Q&A. The purpose of this registration is to enable the HMWMD to keep all parties informed of changes and or provide clarification should questions arise regarding this document.
+II.
+Issue and Timeline Information

+- A. Issuing Office: This Solicitation is offered by the Colorado Department of Public Health and Environment's Hazardous Materials and Waste Management Division (HMWMD).
+HMWMD will be the point of contact regarding this solicitation for projects. - B. Invitation to submit proposals: The State of Colorado is posting this Solicitation so that Offerors interested may submit a proposal for improving and restoring natural resources and related services in accordance with this solicitation.
+Please read and be aware of the administrative information included in this document.

+C. Any eligible party wishing to submit a proposal under this Solicitation must submit a registration form, found in Attachment A, by July 15, 2024.
+The purpose of this registration is to enable the HMWMD to keep all parties informed of changes and or provide clarification should questions arise regarding this document.

-D. Schedule of Activities -
+D. Schedule of Activities